WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/02-sound/10-radio-mics-2024/index.md

 The new system will be an 8-channel [EW-DX](https://www.sennheiser.com/en-gb/product-families/ew-dx-professional) EM 4 Dante Sennheiser system.
 This uses 3-pin LEMO connectors instead of our existing 3.5mm jack connectors, which should be more reliable and less prone to damage.
-Out of our 12 existing MKE2 lavalier microphones, 7 will be reterminated to the 3-pin LEMO.
-We will additionally purchase 5 new MKE Essential microphones with a 3-pin LEMO connector, totalling 12 lavalier microphones and 8 channels.
+Out of our 12 existing MKE2 lavalier microphones, 7 will be reterminated to the 3-pin LEMO and the remaining 5 are realistically broken beyond repair.
+We will purchase 5 new MKE Essential microphones with a 3-pin LEMO connector, totalling to 12 lavalier microphones and 8 channels.

+This will have the following advantages:
+* (The main advantage is that the new system won't be breaking all the time).
+* The 2 receivers are much lighter and have inbuilt power distribution compared to the heavy receiver rack we currently own.
+* 3 pin LEMO connectors are more rugged, waterproof, and more reliable than the 3.5mm screw in jack.
+* The new system has Dante, which can be used in WAC (WAC are trying to move fully Dante).
+This reduces the number of cable runs and has a lower noise floor than XLR. *Note that the SQ5 does not currently have a Dante card, however we would be able to use Dante for the WAC S21 desk.
+* Because of the lack of antenna distribution, the new system can be split up into 2 4ch systems
+* There are lots of nice quality of life features with the newer system
+* We will likely still be able to use the existing system for some shows with hire wear and tear or if more than 8 channels are required, saving the £65/mic cost to the WAC.

-The new radio mic system will consist of the following:
+The new radio mic system will consist of and cost the following:
 * 2x [Sennheiser EW-DX EM4 Dante Receivers](https://www.sennheiser.com/en-gb/catalog/products/wireless-systems/ew-dx-em-4-dante/ew-dx-em-4-dante-q1-9-509370)
   (4 channels each, totalling 8): 2x £2,400
 * 8x [Sennheiser EW-DX SK 3-Pin LEMO Bodypack Transmitters](https://www.sennheiser.com/en-gb/catalog/products/wireless-systems/ew-dx-sk-3-pin/ew-dx-sk-3-pin-q1-9-509398):